george2ps/Real-time-Stock-Price-Aggregator/README.md

-# Stock Price Tracking Application
+# Real-time Stock Price Aggregator

 This application is a Laravel-based system that tracks real-time stock prices and stores them in a database.
 It fetches stock data from the Alpha Vantage API, updates the database with the latest prices, calculates the percentage change, and provides a reporting interface to view the stock price history.